Acne

 Assuming you don't have any of the peskier, more severe forms of acne, you could go through life successfully treating breakouts with OTC medication and a good skincare routine.

-What is it about salicylic acid?
+What is it About Salicylic Acid?

 Salicylic acid is the most common beta hydroxy acid (BHA) used in beauty and skincare products.
 It helps to: